Justice and civil status

 Consenting to the sharing of an intimate image in some circumstances does not mean consenting to its sharing in other circumstances.

-You can also revoke your consent to the sharing of an image you have already shared.
-The person to whom the revocation of your consent is communicated must make every reasonable effort to make the image inaccessible.
+You can also revoke your consent regarding an image you have already shared.
+The person to whom you communicated the revocation of your consent must make every reasonable effort to make the image inaccessible.

-For example, say you sent an intimate image to your partner with the reasonable expectation that the image would remain private between you.
+For example, you sent an intimate image to your partner with the reasonable expectation that the image would remain private between you.
 You then discover that your partner showed the image to friends or posted it online.
 You can apply for an urgent order to cease or prevent the sharing of an intimate image.
-If someone took a photo or video of you without your knowledge or deepfaked an intimate image that resembles you, you can also apply for such an order.
+Likewise, if someone took a photo or a video of you without your knowledge or deepfaked an intimate image to look like you, you can also apply for such an order.

 Who can apply for an order

-If you are 14 years of age or over and you are the person represented in the image, you can file an application yourself without the need to inform your parents.
+If you are 14 years of age or older and you are the person represented in the image, you can apply for an order yourself.
+A teenager of 14 years or older does not need to tell their parents about an application.

-If you are 14 years of age or over, you can also consent to another person or a body applying for an order on your behalf.
-This could be done by a friend or relative, someone you trust, a social worker, or an assistance organization for persons who are victims like a crime victims assistance centre (CAVAC).
+If you are 14 years of age or older, you can also consent to another person or a community organization applying for an order on your behalf.
+This could be done by a friend or relative, someone you trust, a social worker, or an assistance organization for victims, such as a Crime Victims Assistance Centre (CAVAC).

-If you are under 14, your parents or tutor must file the application on your behalf.
+If you are under 14, your parents or tutor must apply for an order on your behalf.

-If the person represented in the image is deceased, a spouse or close relative can file the application.
+If the person represented in the image is deceased, a spouse or close relative can apply for an order.

-A judge may also allow another person to file the application, for instance to protect the interests of a represented person who is unable to do so themselves.
+A judge may also allow another person to apply for an order, for instance, to protect the interests of a represented person who is unable to do so themselves.

-A list of assistance organizations for persons who are victims can be found in our Assistance and Information for Victims of Crime section.
+To find help with this process, you can consult a list of organizations on our Assistance and Information for Victims of Crime section.

 How to apply for an order